-Bolivia’s terribly undeveloped internet infrastructure is said to be among the worst in Latin America.
-Sky high prices make home connections out of reach for majority of the impoverished population.
-In fact, only 5.4% of Bolivian homes are online compared to the South American average of 42%.
-To compensate, Internet cafes are ubiquitous and offer an affordable rate of around US$0.30 per hour.
-Unfortunately however, public connections are painfully slow and you’ll likely be sitting next to a group of screaming teenage gamers.
+Bolivia’s undeveloped internet infrastructure is said to be among the worst in Latin America, with sky high prices making home connections out of reach of the majority of the impoverished population.
+In fact, only 5.4% of Bolivian homes are online, a pittance compared to the South American average of 42%.

-Unfortunately, the reality is actually much worse.
+Sadly, the reality is actually much worse.
 Entel’s ADSL plan (which is used in the chart) is so popular for its low price that it’s literally currently not available anywhere in La Paz.
-When I asked about availability an Entel employee told me to “come back next year”.
+When I went to their office to ask about availability, an Entel employee told me to “come back next year”.
 So in reality, the prices shown in the chart are only available to a lucky few.
-What’s actually available costs substantially more.
+What’s really available to the masses in Bolivia costs substantially more.

 So why is ADSL so difficult to come by?
-Bolivia´s Vice President, Alvaro Garcia Linera, explained that because Bolivia is landlocked the country must rent access to the international fiber optics grid from Chile at an inflated price.
+Bolivia’s Vice President, Alvaro Garcia Linera, explained that because Bolivia is landlocked, the country must rent access to the international fiber optics grid from Chile at an inflated price.
 He says his government is negotiating more cost effective cable connections through Argentina, Peru, and Brazil but this new infrastructure will take some time to develop.
-He estimates that things should get faster and cheaper within a year, although this is probably wildly optimistic.
+Linera estimates that things should get faster and cheaper within a year, though this is probably wildly optimistic.

 Other ISP’s such as Tigo or Viva offer wireless plans that are a lot more reliable.
-Far fewer people use them due to their significantly higher price which subsequently reduces network saturation.
+Better yet, far fewer people use them due to their significantly higher price point which subsequently reduces network saturation.

 If you’ve bothered to read this far you’re probably researching ISP’s for yourself so I’ll list the best options.
-There are other plans apart from these mentioned so click on the links for more info.
+There are other plans apart from those mentioned, so click on the links for more info.

 - Viva Wimax, 1MB= US$37 per month, unlimited* (I’ve heard mixed reviews).